-Human and Organizational Leadership and Development, B.A.
+Human and Organizational Leadership Development Major, B.A.

-The human and organizational leadership and development (HOLD) program prepares graduates to understand, lead, and work effectively with a diverse set of stakeholders in organizations focused on learning and human development.
+The human and organizational leadership development (HOLD) program prepares graduates to understand, lead, and work effectively with a diverse set of stakeholders in organizations focused on learning and human development.
 The curriculum provides students with a grounding in the science of learning and adult learning, organizational and leadership theory, quantitative and qualitative social science research methods, and data-informed decision making.
-Students will gain an insight into the learning and development in a broad range of organizations, including businesses, non-profits, and government agencies that are committed to cultivating clients' and workers' capacities.
+Students will gain an insight into learning and development in a broad range of organizations, including businesses, non-profits, and government agencies that are committed to cultivating clients' and workers' capacities.
 In order to thrive in learning-oriented organizations, students must be skilled collaborators and communicators, keen observers of social structure and dynamics, as well as careful data consumers and analysts.

 Student Learning Outcomes